getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 authors: ['arminronacher']
 ---

-At Sentry, we handle a significant number of stack traces, which requires access to debug information files such as PDBs, DWARF files, or source maps.
+At Sentry, we handle a significant number of stack traces, which require access to debug information files such as PDBs, DWARF, or source maps.
 Regrettably, the user experience surrounding source maps is subpar, prompting us to propose a solution to this issue: the implementation of globally unique Debug IDs.